 PM Modi Asks, 'How's The Josh?'
 At A B-Town Event, Later Reacts To Kartik Aaryan's 'Backfie' Photo!

 Recently, several big names from the film industry like Aamir Khan, Karan Johar, Kangana Ranaut, Rohit Shetty and others gathered under a roof for the launch of India's first cinema museum in Mumbai.
-The musuem was inaugarated by PM Narendra Modi.
+The musuem was inaugurated by PM Narendra Modi.

 After the event, many celebs shared pictures and videos from the event and the selfies they clicked with Modi.
 However, not everyone was so lucky to get a picture with him due to his tight schedule.
 And so, Imtiaz Ali, Karan Johar and Kartik Aaryan decided to click a 'backfie' instead.
 What happened next is quite hilarious.